Kaleigh-M/cat_facts_chatbot/README.md

 ### Cat Facts Bot

 This project is a simple chatbot built using Python's `Tkinter` library for the GUI, which provides random cat facts on request.
-It listens to user input, responds with a cat fact when requested, and displays the conversation in a user-friendly chat window.
+It listens to user input, responds with a cat fact when requested.
 ## Features
 - **Get Random Cat Facts**: Ask for a cat fact, and the bot fetches one from an API.
 - **Multiple Requests**: You can ask for more cat facts after the initial response.